ECHibiki/Kissu/readme.md

 # Kissu OverRepo

 This is a list of all software used for kissu. <br/>
+Software such as ''Community Banners'' or ''Captchouli'' are used as tools for a desired output where code is not integrated in any way into the copyright items.<br/>
 'Note, The branches aren't targetted correctly'

 ## Kissu + Vichan Software